Year-End and Tax Filing Resources

 Payroll checks issued by Paychex® that you reversed (voided) and have not reported

-If any adjustments are needed after Monday, March 31, 2025, at 4:00 p.m., let your Service Representative know immediately.
+If any adjustments are needed after Wednesday, Dec.
+31, 2025, 4:00 p.m., local time let your Service Representative know immediately.
 We can reprocess the tax returns, including W-2s, after the deadline; however, there will be an additional charge and a processing delay.

 -